Synthetic ECG Signal Generation using Probabilistic Diffusion Models

 \subsection{Related Works}

-A lot of research has been done on the generation of ECG in one-dimensional space.
+Much research has been done on the generation of ECG in one-dimensional space.
+Alcaraz \emph{et al.} \cite{alcaraz2023diffusion} used a combination of structured state space model and diffusion models to generate 10-second 12-lead synthetic ECGs.
+They generated synthetic digital twins of PTB-XL ECG dataset.
 Wang \emph{et al.} \cite{wang2019ecg} augmented their imbalanced dataset using synthetically generated beats by a $1D$ auxiliary classier generative adversarial network (AC-GAN).
 Delaney \emph{et al.} \cite{delaney1909synthesis} studied the generation of realistic synthetic signals using a range of architectures from the GAN family.
 Hyland \emph{et al.} \cite{esteban2017real} employed two-layer BiLSTM architecture in the generator and the discriminator to generate synthetic ECG signals.
-Adib \emph{et al.} in one study \cite{adib2021synthetic} compared several GAN models (monoclass) and in another study, \cite{adib2022arrhythmia} compared conditional and unconditional GAN-GP models (multiclass) in the generation of synthetic ECG beats.
+Adib \emph{et al.} \cite{adib2021synthetic} compared several GAN models (mono-class) in one study, and in another study they compared conditional and unconditional GAN-GP models (multiclass) in the generation of synthetic ECG beats \cite{adib2022arrhythmia}.